Consumers are smarter than you think.

 Below, we have a comparison chart for your reference, free for you to use!

-You can easily recommend the best windows to suit your clients’ needs and style by considering the above-mentioned tips – ensuring that they’ll be able to enjoy their home to its full capacity.
+You can easily recommend the correct option to suit your clients needs and style by considering the above-mentioned tips – ensuring that they’ll be able to enjoy their home to its full capacity.

 BONUS: BRAND NAME WINDOWS VS GENERIC WINDOWS